n1ru4l/envelop/packages/instruments/README.md

 This package contains utility functions and types to ease the use of instruments accross Envelop, Yoga, whatwg-node and Hive Gateway plugins.

-> [!INFO]: Instruments are automatically composed together.
+> [!NOTE]: Instruments are automatically composed together.
 This should only be used if the default
 > ordering doesn't suite your need (ie. instruments and hooks should not be executed in the same
 > order)